Thomasjkeel/jsmetrics/docs/index.rst

 Welcome to jsmetrics's documentation!
 ==============================================
-This is jsmetrics, a package containing implementations of various metrics and algorithms for identifying or characterising jet-streams written in Python and built from xarray.
+This is jsmetrics, a package containing implementations of various metrics and algorithms for identifying or characterising :ref:`jet streams<What are jet streams?>`. written in Python and built from xarray.

 .. note::
   - preprint now available on `EGUsphere <https://egusphere.copernicus.org/preprints/2023/egusphere-2023-661/>`_
   - example jupyter notebooks on `Github <https://github.com/Thomasjkeel/jsmetrics-examples>`_

-The package currently contains _17_ jet statistics and jet core algorithms (complete or in final verification), and you can find more information about them in :ref:`Metrics & Algorithms`
+The package currently contains *17* jet statistics and jet core algorithms (complete or in final verification), and you can find more information about them in :ref:`Metrics & Algorithms`

 The philosophy of *jsmetrics*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^